Genndy Tartakovsky’s First ‘Primal’ Clip From SDCC 2019 Teases A Bloody Exciting Show

 Genndy Tartakovsky is a huge name in the world of animation.
 The man is responsible for animated classics such as Dexter’s Laboratory, the first Star Wars: Clone Wars series, as well as the critically acclaimed Samurai Jack.

 Tartakovsky has also written, directed and produced various other shows in the same realm of animation.
-His writing and directing credits include The Powerpuff Girls and Pokémon.
+His writing and directing credits include The Powerpuff Girls (with a live-action series on the CW in the works) and Pokémon.
 Most casual audiences will recognize his name from his directing of the Hotel Transylvania franchise (so far), starring Adam Sandler.

 While Tartakosky has been in the animation world for decades, Samurai Jack is the show that brought him the most critical appeal.